Joe-Davis-Blockly/blockly/docs/guides/create-custom-blocks/fields/customizing-fields/creating.md

 };
 ```
 :::note
-Note: Local validators are not currently supported when using a JSON definition.
+Local validators are not currently supported when using a JSON definition.
 But they can be applied via an
 [extension](/blockly/guides/create-custom-blocks/define/extensions).
 :::